~Mission Statement~

 [Pya Kule - Origin: Kiswahili.

+It doesn't stop there, with our lectures, workshops and teacher trainings on Afrakaltural Sustainability we manage to keep ourselves quite busy.
 Basically, we decided to put our life experiences to work for us.
-What better way to start a business than by doing the things you love everyday?
+What better way to live than by doing the things you love everyday?

 We love what we do… and we hope you do too.